Crowdsourcing Is Changing the Final Mile

 The cost-effectiveness of crowdsourcing has little to do with the model or the labor, and more to do with the technology that can generate algorithms to improve operations, however.
 Since the model is extremely flexible, businesses can more easily match the supply of drivers to the demand for deliveries.
 The appeal is great as an employee for many people, too.
 Crowdsource drivers can work when they want and how they want, with greater control over their work schedule.

 Getting drivers trained so they can deliver efficiently also presents a problem, as this can take several weeks depending on the requirements of the job.
-Professional drivers frequently run the same routes, so they know where to park, GPS inaccuracies, and how to get into buildings — all of which enables them to be more efficient with their deliveries.
-The success of crowdsourcing, then, depends on standardizing delivery processes through technology so these tasks can be performed as well by crowdsource drivers as they can by professional drivers.
+Professional drivers frequently run the same routes, so they know where to park, GPS inaccuracies, and how to get into buildings.
+All of this enables them to be more efficient with the final mile of their deliveries.
+The success of crowdsourcing, then, depends on standardizing delivery processes through technology so these tasks are performed as well by crowdsource drivers as they are by professional drivers.

 The Role of Technology